Kitchen Extension Builders in Battersea (SW11, SW8)

 Frequently Asked Questions

-Single-storey rear extensions of 4-5 metres run £55,000-£90,000 including structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
-Wraparound extensions on the wider terraces run £75,000-£120,000.
-Side return only extensions run £35,000-£55,000.
-The 15-25% premium over outer London boroughs reflects deeper foundations on Battersea clay, premium specifications most clients choose, and tighter access on the SW11 terraced streets.
-We provide a fixed-price contract after the survey.
+- Every Battersea job is priced on the actual property, so we confirm a fixed price after a free site visit.
+A single-storey rear extension of 4-5 metres includes structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
+Wraparound extensions on the wider terraces and side return only extensions are scoped the same way.
+What shapes the work here is the deeper foundations on Battersea clay, the specifications most clients choose, and the tighter access on the SW11 terraced streets.
 The price doesn't change unless the specification does.

-Possibly, depending on flood zone designation.
+- Possibly, depending on flood zone designation.
 Properties within 200-300 metres of the Thames or in lower-lying parts of SW11 may sit in Flood Zone 2 or 3 and need a Flood Risk Assessment as part of the planning application for any new extension.
-The Environment Agency's flood risk maps confirm the zone.
-Cost is typically £600-£1,200 and we coordinate it as part of the planning process.
-Properties further from the river (around Northcote Road and Battersea Rise) are usually outside flood zones.
+The Environment Agency's flood risk maps confirm the zone, and we coordinate it as part of the planning process.
+Properties further from the river, around Northcote Road and Battersea Rise, are usually outside flood zones.

-How does access affect my Battersea extension cost?
+- How does access affect my Battersea extension?

-It depends on the property.
-Tightly-packed terraces, properties backing onto railway lines, and streets without rear access may need a smaller concrete pump, hand-carried materials, or pavement-mounted scaffolding licensed by Wandsworth (£40-£80 per week).
-We do an access survey at the quote stage and price for the actual conditions — some sites add a day or two to groundwork because of materials handling.
+- It depends on the property.
+Tightly-packed terraces, properties backing onto railway lines, and streets without rear access may need a smaller concrete pump, hand-carried materials, or pavement-mounted scaffolding licensed by Wandsworth.
+We do an access survey at the quote stage and plan for the actual conditions, some sites add a day or two to groundwork because of materials handling.
 All of this is built into the fixed-price contract before any work starts.
 There are no surprise extras mid-project.

-Three reasons.
-First, accuracy: we know the SW11 terraces — typical foundation depths, party wall mechanics, access constraints, and the Wandsworth planning process.
+- Three reasons.
+First, accuracy: we know the SW11 terraces, typical foundation depths, party wall mechanics, access constraints, and the Wandsworth planning process.
 Second, full accreditation: NICEIC electrical (BS 7671), FENSA glazing, Gas Safe boiler work, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Battersea Kitchen Extensions